»For many years I have thought about what the Nordics really are«

 We are all connected!

+A group of workers are digging up a central street and keep warm by listening to loud EDM.
 Glasgow is Scotland's largest city and the third largest in Great Britain.
 Glaswegians have cultivated and refined shipbuilding, whiskey and football throughout the ages.
-Here in November, the workers who are digging up a central street keep warm by listening to EDM.
-Glasgow is an official UNESCO city of music with festivals such as Sonica.
+Glasgow is also an official UNESCO city of music with festivals such as Sonica.
 And listen, what other city has Radio Buena Vida – a cafe that faithfully transmits radio from a small studio behind a curtain in a corner of the cafe?

 During Nordic Music Days, the audience has the opportunity to disappear into Danish Christian Winther Christensen's quietly meditative piece Sextet (2014) or defunensemble's performance of Finnish Antti Auvinen's rabble Warp My Simone (2019) with sampled sounds and a rave-happy flute, which for 12 consciousness-expanding minutes weaves in and out of each other like a boisterous mad-genius fugue.
 Erkki Kurenniemi, the synthesizer pioneer from Helsinki, has not lived in vain.